canvasxyz/canvas/README.md

     waiting for consensus.
 - **Real-time p2p**.
 Peers connect and sync directly with each other over libp2p, and use GossipSub topics to broadcast actions.
-- **Eventually consistent**.
+- **Eventually consistent and convergent**.
 Actions can freely read and write to a relational database.
 Every peer's database state will deterministically converge regardless of the order in which the actions are received.
 - **Self-authenticating**.
 Every action is signed by a session key